 Carsphairn parish is rich in local history and legends.
-We have our very own Heritage Centre which is open seasonally.

 In a field behind the village is a large boulder and legend has it that when the Parish of Carsphairn was formed in 1640 and a church was built, the Devil was so upset that he hurled a rock from the top of nearby Cairnsmore at the church, but he missed!

 Just outside the village, before the bridge, on the right, is a track which leads to the Green Well of Scotland.
 This is the site of several legends; one is that a pot of gold was stolen form Lagwyne Castle and the thief threw it into the well, and another is that a man who had collected gold dust from the Gold Wells of Cairnsmore and converted it into coins, threw the coins into the well when officers of the crown came to see him.
 A gold coin has actually been found there!

 There is evidence that that the area has been inhabited since Neolithic times.

 Evidence of Neolithic inhabitants has been found in several Long Chambered Cairns in the area, all built to a similar pattern and usually sited in an east/west alignment.

 The parish is drained by two streams, Carsphairn Burn and the River Deugh which join each other near the church.
 The land is chiefly hilly, but almost in the centre of the parish there is an extensive plain which commences near the junction of the streams and extends northward for a distance of two miles, to the Holm of Daltallochan.
 This was most certainly the bed of an ancient lake.